-Requests for brand Letairis must also meet the following criteria, in addition to the above Prior Authorization criteria:
+Requests for brand Tracleer (62.5mg, 125mg strength tablets only) must also meet the following criteria, in addition to the above Prior Authorization criteria:

-- I. Documentation is provided that individual has failed an adequate trial (medication samples/coupons/discount cards are excluded from consideration as a trial) of one chemically equivalent generic ambrisentan agent; AND - A. Generic ambrisentan had inadequate response; OR - B. Generic ambrisentan caused adverse outcome; OR - C. The individual has a genuine allergic reaction to an inactive ingredient in generic agent.
+- Documentation is provided that individual has failed an adequate trial of one chemically equivalent generic bosentan agent.
+Medication samples/coupons/discount cards are excluded from consideration as a trial.; AND - A. Generic bosentan had inadequate response; OR - B. Generic bosentan caused adverse outcome: OR - C. The individual has a genuine allergic reaction to an inactive ingredient in generic agent.
 Allergic reaction(s) must be clearly documented in the individual's medical record.

-Letairis (ambrisentan) may not be approved for the following:
+Tracleer (bosentan) may not be approved for the following:

-- I. Individual has a diagnosis of idiopathic pulmonary fibrosis (IPF); OR - II.
-Individual has a diagnosis of moderate (Child-Pugh Class B) or severe (Child-Pugh Class C) hepatic impairment; OR - III.
-Individual is on dialysis or has a diagnosis of severe renal impairment (creatinine clearance less than 20 mL/min); OR - IV.
-In combination with other endothelin receptor antagonist (ERA) agents, such as but not limited to Opsumit (macitentan) or Tracleer (bosentan); OR - V. Individual is initiating therapy and has a diagnosis of clinically significant/severe anemia.
+- I. Individual has a diagnosis of moderate (Child-Pugh Class B) or severe (Child-Pugh Class C) hepatic impairment; OR - II.
+Individual is initiating therapy and has elevated [greater than 3 times the upper limit of normal (ULN)] baseline aminotransferase levels; OR - III.
+In combination with other endothelin receptor antagonist (ERA) agents, such as but not limited to Letairis (ambrisentan) or Opsumit (macitentan); OR - IV.
+In the treatment of congestive heart failure with left ventricular dysfunction; OR - V. Individual is taking in combination with cyclosporine A or glyburide.